 There are two main choices for how the implants are placed.
 During subglandular placement, the breast implant is placed below the breast tissue and over the chest muscle.
 This placement can reduce your recovery time, but may only be used for those with enough breast tissue to protect the implant.
 The implant can also be placed underneath the chest muscle during submuscular placement.
 This can involve partial or complete placement under the muscle.
 While this may require more invasion during surgery, it often leads to improved protection of the implant, with fewer risks of complications.
 This decision will be made between the patient and Joseph T Cruise, MD based on body type, concerns, and goals.

 Breast augmentation isn’t as invasive as a majority of other surgeries.
 In fact, most women are back to work within a few days of their procedure.
 This surgery only requires that one incision is made on each breast.
 The exact location of the incision depends on the size and shape of the augmentation, but the most common spot is under the breast.
 This makes the incision harder to spot.
 The procedure only takes a few hours, and women aren’t required to stay at the hospital afterward.
 Some swelling and sensitivity are to be expected for a week or two after the surgery.

 The answer to this question isn’t a definitive ‘yes’ or ‘no’.
 Breast implants typically last 10 years without any problems.
 It is recommended to replace them every 8 to 10 years.
 However, women can have these implants removed anytime that they grow tired of their weight or size.
 Although the removal of these implants requires another surgery, it is possible.
 There are also times when women will require a corrective procedure if one of the implants becomes ruptured.

-If you are considering getting a breast augmentation and would like even more information, talk with Dr. Cruise at Orange County Cosmetic Surgery to learn more about breast augmentation and your options.
+If you are considering getting a breast augmentation and would like even more information, talk with Joseph T Cruise, MD at Orange County Cosmetic Surgery to learn more about breast augmentation and your options.